 Text only

-Southern California’s hot, dry summers can be absolutely devilish on your garden.
-Transitioning to drought-tolerant desert and native plantings will keep your yard looking beautiful all summer, and save you a bundle on your water bills.
-Here are some hardy favorites that might surprise you – drought-tolerant desert landscaping doesn’t have to be all cacti and rock lawns!
+Southern California’s hot, dry summers bring on absolutely devilish conditions for your yard.
+Transition to drought-tolerant desert and native plantings to reduce your water consumption and keep your yard attractive all summer.
+Hardy favorites don’t have to be all cacti and rock lawns!

 Flowering Plants